DoublePg/Feed/README.md

 ### Dataset generation

 For each dataset, we provide `IID` and `Non-IID` cases used in our experiments.
-We store these datasets in `Feed/dataset/` folders.
+We partition these datasets into 10 clients with IID and Non-IID, and store in `Feed/dataset/` folders.

 | tasks | public datasets      | private datasets    |
 | ---------- | --------------- | ------------- |